amolenk/docs/docs/architecture/dapr-for-net-developers/ch4-getting-started.md

    ~$ cd DaprCounter
    ```

-3. The template creates a simple "Hello World" application.
-The application displays "Hello World!" when you run it:
+3. The template created a simple "Hello World" application.
+The application displays "Hello World!" when you run it using the the `dotnet run` command:

    ```terminal
    ~$ dotnet run